aeyrium/sunrise-sunset/README.md

 ## Getting started

-You should ensure that you add the dependency in your flutter project.
+You should ensure that you add the dependency in your project.
 ```yaml
 dependencies:
  sunrise_sunset: "^1.0.0"